 US slams Syria for 'depraved' shelling of Turkish town

-WASHINGTON (AFP) - The United States (US) condemned Syria on Wednesday for the "depraved" shelling of a Turkish border town that left five dead, and said it was closely following what is a "dangerous" situation.
+The United States condemned Syria on Wednesday for the "depraved" shelling of a Turkish border town that left five dead, and said it was closely following the "dangerous" situation.

-Secretary of State Hillary Clinton and other US officials voiced solidarity with Turkey and anger with the Syrian regime over shells that hit the town of Akcakale.
+US Secretary of State Hillary Clinton and other officials voiced solidarity with Ankara and anger with the Syrian regime over shells that hit the Turkish town of Akcakale.
 The dead included a mother and her three children.

-The incident marked the first time Turkey's citizens were killed by cross-border fire from its war-torn neighbor, but American officials did not say whether the attack could move North Atlantic Treaty Organisation (Nato) closer to action in support of Ankara, a member of the transatlantic alliance.
+The incident marked the first time Turkey's citizens were killed by cross-border fire from its war-torn neighbor, but US officials did not say whether the attack could move NATO closer to any action in support of Ankara, a member of the transatlantic alliance.